aoout/PdfMod/README.md

 ## 🌟 Overview

-PyPdf is a powerful tool for manipulating PDF files.
-It allows you to read and write the table of contents, delete pages, and merge PDF files.
-With PyPdf, you can easily manage and modify your PDF files to suit your needs.
+PyPdf is a tool for manipulating PDF files, utilizing the [pymupdf](https://github.com/pymupdf/PyMuPDF) library.
+It enables reading and writing the table of contents, deleting pages, and merging PDF files.
+PyPdf facilitates the management and modification of PDF files according to your requirements.

 ## 📦 Dependencies